CRB-GDI/.github/profile/README.md

 All repositories, discussions and other content must comply with the Code of Student Conduct and Acceptable Use of Computer equipment.

+Questions or issues with access, please contact Ms Patricia Gallant

 <!--